FabMo/fabmo-cad-app/README.md

 #FabMo CAD

 ##Overview
-FabMo CAD is a web app for drawing simple shapes in a browser and creating toolpaths for ShopBot tools and other 3 axis CNC routers that run standard Gcode.
+FabMo CAD is a web app for drawing simple shapes in a browser and creating cut files for ShopBot tools and other 3 axis CNC routers that run standard G-code.
 [LIVE DEMO](http://gofabmo.org/fabmo-cad-app)

 ![cad](https://raw.github.com/FabMo/fabmo-cad-app/master/img/crab_cad.png)